NathanDozen3/dynamic-toc/README.md

 - Produces accessible markup (button with `aria-expanded`/`aria-controls`, `role="region"`, etc.).
 - Collapsible panel toggle (progressive enhancement with JS).
 - Per-page enable/disable meta box in the editor.
+- Gutenberg block for easy insertion in the block editor.
+- Shortcode support for manual TOC placement.
 - Server-side per-post transient caching to avoid repeated work.
 - Filters to adjust behavior and markup for advanced integrations.